OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ![](octopus-project-variables-values.png)

 #### Process
-With our variables filled in, let's define our process!
+With our variables defined, let's create our process!
 Click on the Process button on the left-hand side.

 ![](octopus-project-process-tab.png)